SW-Conversion/mod-registry/README.md

 # mod-regisistry
 This is a listing of mods for converting ender 3-like printers or similar into a Voron Switchwire.

+To get a mod added create an issue here or DM stray_r #2712 on discord.

 ## Documentation
 - RobotRogue
   - Guide and BOM for DaRk_dOg based conversions